-As of April 20, DC is in at medium risk status.
 The city posts updates on Wednesdays, but not before our morning classes begin, so any changes based on the metric will take effect at 2 pm on Wednesdays for the following week.

 A few important things to note about our masks policy and how we can all take care of each other and help this pandemic end as soon as possible:

 - Our vaccine requirement remains and we strongly recommend boosters for those who are eligible.
 All participates over the age of 5 years must show proof of full vaccination before their first class.

 - We will enforce our general illness policy.
 No participant should be showing new or significant symptoms of any illness and must be free of fever or vomiting for more than 24 hours before attending class.
 Symptoms include frequent coughs and substantial runny noses.

 - We encourage families to use rapid tests to rule out COVID for even very mild symptoms or allergies.
 It’s allergy season, so sniffles, sneezing and occasional coughs are expected.
 Please use the many readily available rapid tests to confirm negative COVID status.